 - We place honesty and integrity in our teaching, learning, research and administration at the highest level.

 - We recognize the intrinsic relationship between diversity and excellence in all our endeavors.

-- We affirm the dignity of all individuals and strive to uphold a just community in which discrimination and hate are not tolerated.
+- We affirm the dignity of all individuals and strive to uphold a just community in which discrimination, hate, and racism are not tolerated.

 - We are committed to ensuring freedom of expression and dialogue that elicits the full spectrum of views held by our varied communities.

-- We respect the differences as well as the commonalities that bring us together and call for civility and respect in our personal interactions.
+- We respect the differences as well as the commonalities that bring us together and call for civility and respect in our professional interactions.